 The traditional dress for Punjabi men is the kurta and tehmat, which is being replaced by the kurta and pajama, especially the popular muktsari style in India.
 It is called muktsari style because it originates from Muktsar in Punjab.

-The traditional Punjabi kurta of the Punjab region is wide and falls to the

-  knees and is cut straight.
-Punjabi phulkari kurta has the Phulkari embroidery of

-  the Punjab region, Punjabi bandhani kurta is also very popular.
-The Punjabi

-  version of the dhoti is known as Tehmat/Tamba or laccha.
+The traditional Punjabi kurta of the Punjab region is wide and falls to the knees and is cut straight.
+Punjabi phulkari kurta has the Phulkari embroidery of the Punjab region, Punjabi bandhani kurta is also very popular.
+The Punjabi version of the dhoti is known as Tehmat/Tamba or laccha.

 The Punjabi Jutti is the Punjabi version of the shoe.
-They are in two form the

-  Pothohari shoe with sharp pointed toes, and the Derawali shoe with silk
+They are in two forms the Pothohari shoe with sharp pointed toes and the Derawali shoe with silk embroidery and round-tipped.

-  embroidery and round tipped.

-  Punjabi wedding traditions and ceremonies are traditionally conducted in Punjabi

-  and are a strong reflection of Punjabi culture.
-The Punjabi’s, known for their

-  zest for life, vivaciousness and of course, the bhangra, know how to pull all

-  stops when it comes to celebrating.
+Punjabi wedding traditions and ceremonies are traditionally conducted in Punjabi and are a strong reflection of Punjabi culture.
+The Punjabi’s, known for their zest for life, vivaciousness and of course, the bhangra, know how to pull all stops when it comes to celebrating.

 While the actual religious marriage ceremony, among Hindus, Sikhs, Muslims, Jains may be conducted in Sanskrit, Punjabi, Arabic, by the Pundit, Qazi, Granthi or Priest, there are commonalities in ritual, song, dance, food, and dress.
 The Punjabi wedding has many rituals and ceremonies that have evolved since traditional times, including many famous Punjabi dances.